Romkin7/secure-csrf/README.md

 # Secure CSRF
 `secure-csrf`

+As of new verison 1.1.0 `secure-csrf` package is now possible to use with latest `eslint 9.x.`.

 CSRF protection for Node JS Applications.
 Built with TypeScript and ESM.

 This package is updated version of [csrf](https://www.npmjs.com/package/csrf) package.
-It includes types and new [uid](https://www.npmjs.com/package/uid) package is used to generate `uid/secure` secret.
+It includes types and new [uuid](https://www.npmjs.com/package/uid) package is used to generate `uuid/secure` secret.

 ## Installation